hollowverse-archive/commonpkg/README.md

 }
 ```

-Now to share these configurations in your other packages, do the following:
+Now in the package where you want to inherit these configurations, do the following:

-#### Add your common configurations package as a dependency:
+#### Add your common configurations as a dependency:

 ```
-npm install my-github-username/my-common-config --save-dev
+npm install my-common-config --save-dev
 ```

-(With npm, you can install packages directly from GitHub. `my-github-username/my-common-config` is the
-the repo where you keep your common configs)

 #### Install *commonpkg*